JoeyStanley/real/pages/bones_workshop.md

 ## Part 1: Intro to R
 *9:00–9:45*

 In this first part, we'll do an introduction to R. We'll talk about what R is, look at the differences between R and RStudio, and then get our hands dirty with actual R code.
 We'll see how to do some of the basics, get your data into R, and how to work with it.
 Most importantly, we'll see how to get help.
-In theory, this should go from 9:00 to 9:45.

 <br/>